thirumalaics/interview_prep/Summaries/SPARK/Executor memory.md

 - off-heap mem usage can improve performance as it is safe from GC
 - when an executor is killed, all cached data for that executor would be gone but with off-heap mem, the data would persist

-## How is total off-hep memory split up?
+## How is total off-heap memory split up?
 - until spark 2.x(inclusive), total off-heap memory = spark.executor.memoryOverhead(spark.offHeap.size included within)
 	- what this means is over head should account for [offHeap.size](https://medium.com/walmartglobaltech/decoding-memory-in-spark-parameters-that-are-often-confused-c11be7488a24#:~:text=The%20amount%20of%20off%2Dheap%20memory%20used%20by%20Spark%20to%20store%20actual%20data%20frames%20is%20governed%20by%20spark.memory.offHeap.size) as well
 		- this is used to store dataframes and/or broad cast vars exclusively